berenzorn/wildberries/README.md

 ## Usage

 First of all you need for real work with this script is a whole bunch of proxy servers or you'll get ban for an hour or so from www.wildberries.ru after showing 100 positions in a short time.
 Script is designed for work with the premium account on www.hidemyname.org, it will cost $8 for a month.
 After payment you must send the feedback form on a page https://hidemyname.org/en/feedback/ with request for API access.
-Once you'll get an e-mail with some keys and options, you're ready.
+You'll get an e-mail with some keys and options.

+Now you need to initialize API.
+It's one time procedure for every key.
+Go to http://hidemyna.me/ru/proxy-list/

+There will be a form where you must click on **IP:port** link below.
+Next you'll see a small window with just one field and button.
+Copy-paste your key to this field and click "Login".
+If you see the list with some IP addresses, you're ready to work, no need to copy them.

 Next you need to edit **config.ini** file.
 It has less than ten lines:
 ```